tpg/attache-docs/docs/started/README.md

 }
 ```

 Once you have the set up tasks complete, you can deploy your application for the first time.
 Usually when deploying, you'll use the `attache deploy` command, but since this is the first one, you'll need to use the `attache install` command.
 This takes a few extra steps (like placing the `.env` file and the `storage` directory) that would not normally be done during a normal deployment.
-Pass the name of the server you configured as an attribute to the `install` command:
+If you created an `attache.env` file, specify it with the `--env` command-line attribute.

 ```
-attache install production --env=attache.env
+attache install --env=attache.env
 ```

-Deployment usually takes a few seconds to a few miinutes depending on the complexity if your application and build tasks.
+Deployment usually takes a few seconds to a few minutes depending on the complexity if your application and build tasks.

 ## Conclusion